a triathalon in Costa Rica Feb 2011, register soon

 If you think you can make it past those speed bumps, it is time to consider researching the market and pondering locations for your B&B. This takes some travel around the country – when we moved I had already been here maybe 8 times and had a good sense of coastal vs central valley vs forest issues.
 I understood something about city vs country issues and in particular the challenges of access to infrastructure in a developing country.

-For example healthcare is available everywhere at very low cost but the village clinic in the Zona Sur is no place for complicated issues.
+For example healthcare is available everywhere at very low cost but the village clinic in the Zona Sur (southern Costa Rica on the Pacific side) is no place for complicated issues.

 One issue many miss is the absolute need to understand your community.
 I’d ask the question “where is grandma?”
 If the community you are thinking of moving to has no social fabric, has no generations of individuals living in the neighborhood you may be in for a rough time.
 Where is grandma?
 In some areas an active civic or business association such as exists in some beach towns is critical for the future of that community (do you really want a 10 story condo to dwarf your cute little Inn in 5 years?).

 Once you have found the ideal location and a great Inn for sale, can you rent it or run it for a few months for the existing owner?
 This would be ideal!
 Better can you run the Inn for a month or two during Semana Santa or Christmas as a renter when the strangest things happen in some villages?

 This big question boils down to decisions you can make about doing dinner and a 6am to 11pm operation.
 And another big factor is that Inn management is quite different from 1 to 3 rooms, from 1 to 10 rooms and from 10 to 30 rooms.

 As we both like to eat (and cook) we decided to call ourselves an Inn and do a nice dinner with advance reservations.
 For us that is both a lifestyle issue, a successful revenue generator and a way to gain a reputation for our Inn beyond the modest concrete and bedding of the lodging we market to guests.